rc-kid/rckid/HARDWARE.md

 ### Rumbler

-Rumbler is connected to IOVDD and triggered by AVR PWM.
+Rumbler is connected to 3V3 and triggered by AVR PWM.
 Protective diode is used as well.

-> TODO it's on the opposite side of the RP IOVDD, and will draw large amounts of power when used - perhaps it could run off from the 3V3 rail instead, which uses much less mA for better system stability?
-Or add some capacitors?

 ## RP2350B

 [RP2350B](datasheets/rp2350-datasheet.pdf) - 2 Cortex M33 core @150Mhz, 520KB RAM, PIO and so on.
 Arguably, there are chips that are more powerful (high-end STM, ESP32 would provide WiFi for "free"), but none I have tried beats the fun of programming RP2350:) So I am sticking with it.

-All pins are used (48), but in mkIII with FPC display connector, there is theoretical room for some savings as we are no longer bound to 16bit MCU interface:

-- 1 second QSPI SS on cartridge, also analog in (pin 47)
-- 6 pins for SD card (SPI & SDIO)
-- 5 pins for display control (write *and* read, tearing effect)
-- 16 pins for display data
-- 8 pins for cartridge (also HSTX, pins 19 - 12)
-- 1 pin for cartridge (pin 11)
-- 6 pins for audio (reset, int, I2S in & out)
-- 2 pins for radio (reset, int)
-- 2 pins for I2C
-- 1 pin for AVR IRQ

-> TODO Pin 11 is not special, we might exchange it for say pin 46 and move the rest to provide 2 ADC pins on the cartridge, but it simplifies the wiring - but might be worth it.
-> TODO The VCC and GND should be organized as GND VCC GND VCC GND so that only 2 pins (1 gnd and 1 vcc) can be used for the smallest cartridges
-> TODO the QSPI SS pull-up can be part of the cartridge to enable the AVR to check that cartridge is present (there can be a 0805 DNF resistor on the board to enable both ways?)

 Further details of how the HW requirements for the chip should look can be found in [HW Design Notes](datasheets/hardware-design-with-rp2350.pdf).
+Basic pinout is below, for more details see the desciption of subsystems below

+- I2C SDA & SCL (gpio `0` and `1`)
+- Radio interrupt (`2`)
+- AVR interrupt (and debug UART TX) at `3`
+- I2S MCLK at `4` (its own pio sm)
+- I2S DIN, DOUT, BCLK and LRCLK (`5`, `6`, `7`, `8`) (record & playback sms)
+- HEADSET_DETECT (`9`)
+- SD_CD (card detect) `10`
+- display RDX at `11`
+- cartridge HSTX (`12`-`19`)
+- display DB15-DB0 (`20`-`35`)
+- display WRX, DCX, CSX (`36`, `37`, `38`)
+- display TE (input at `39`)
+- SD card SCK, TX, RX, SDIO1, SDIO2 and CSN (`40` - `45`)
+- cartridge ADC (`46`, `47`)

 ### USB

 Using jlcpcb impedance calculator and 1mm thick board with coplanar differential pair (coplanar because it is bordered by GND on the top layer as well), we get trace spacing of 0.2mm, trace to ground spacing of 0.254mm and trace width of 0.156mm for the USB required 90 Ohm impedance.

+> TODO review the width & stuff
+> TODO Verify how this works with ESD protection and device attached detection

+### I2S

+I2S connection to the audio codec is done via LRCLK (FCLK), BCLK and DIN & DOUT pins for playback and recording respectively.
+Furthermore MCLK has to generate steady clock at 256x the framerate (LRCLK) for the codec to operate.

+> TODO terminating resistors

 ### SD Card

-> TODO card presence check
+Although the SD card supports SPI protocol, in is not connected to any of the HW SPI pins.
+Instead connection scheme that will work for SDIO (with the data pins being sequential) is used and a dediacated SPI PIO will be used for the SPI comms.
+This allows device to later support the faster SD interface instead.

+SD card detect works ising internal pull-up on the `SD_CD` line.
+When no card is present, it will read high, but when card is inserted this is connected to ground and will read low.
+The internal pull-up is high enough to make the power draw for this negligible.

 ### Display

 [ST7789v](datasheets/ST7789V.pdf) in 16bit parallel MCU interface is used with FPC connector for easier assembly.

-> TODO figure out the IM settings from the datasheet to enable the correct interface.
-This is also change from mk II where we used 8bit MCU.
-Technically, 8bit MCU can also be used on the FPC display version, but the 16 bit interface should fill the screen faster leaving more time to draw.
-> TODO should the backlight voltage be larger than 3.3V?
-There is a space on the board for a charge pump or boost
+The display uses both power supplies, `IOVDD` for the digital interface and `IOVDD` for backlight.
+This allows for a better load distribution (otherwise the `3v3` always on SMPS has not much to do most of the time with only the AVR connected).
+The display uses 16bit parallel interface to speed up the data transfer process, which is extremely useful especially in framebuffer applications.
+The RDX line is also available so that the CPU can read from the display as well (can be used in the future for visua effects).

+> TODO determine backlight resistor value

+## Programming & Debugging

+The device provides 2 programming & debugging ports for the AVR and RP2350 chips.
+The RP2350 uses the standard 3pin SWD interface known from the Pico boards.
+The AVR chip has a 2 wire UPDI programming interface (UPDI & GND).
+Both are unpopulated, but as they use standard 2.54" spaced holes, they can be populated with connectors and are located in places where case cutouts can be made for easy access.

+> TODO in the future, if we use I2C bootloader for the AVR chip, there should be no need for an user accessing UPDI connector any more, but maybe it is still convenient to have.

 ## Test Points

-Top side:

-- `TP2` - VUSB

-Bottom side:

-- `TP1` - QON pin of PMIC chip (connect to ground for battery reset & exit from the shipping mode)
-- `TP3` - MCLK for audio codec
-- `TP4` - RADIO_INT
-- `TP5` - GPO1 for radio chip (GPIO, protocol select between I2C and SPI)
-- `TP6` - I2C_SDA
-- `TP7` - I2C_SCL

-# Development Board

-The development board is a 10x10cm 4 layer board that mimics the basic layout and connections of the rckid mk3 device, but with simpler components (buttons, RGB lights, etc.), larger passives so that they can be manually tweaked to determine correct values and far more test points.

-- [X] accel interrupt pullup?
-- [X] ilim resistor for PMIC (270 atm)
-- [X] 100kOhm R130 upopulated (ensure 3v3 even when off load)
-- [ ] R3 100k to ground converter why?
-- [X] pwr-int resistor can we do without it?
-- [X] audio de-pop circuit
-- [X] headphone capacitors 47 uF for typical app?
-- [X] gain resistors for speaker amplifier
-- [X] pull-ups on radio int?
-- [X] 3v3 input for the audio
-- [X] radio & avr external crystal capacitors
-- [X] the whole radio to audio input circuit is likely wrong and has to be thought out
-- [X] micbias resistor?
+- `SDA` and `SCL` lines for I2C
+- `INT/TX` for the AVR_INT/TX line to be able to debug the AVR chip
+- [ ] all unconnected pins, so that we can do fixes on the board if necessary

+## DFM & DFA

+At this stage the PCB is still fairly prototype stage as there is a reasonably high amount of hand soldering and careful steps to manufacture & assemble the device:

+- the biggest problem is probably the custom cartridge connector which consists of a separate board and has to be hand soldered.
+For a large run - perhaps a better spring contact can be found that can attach to the bottom of the PCB and can be soldered automatically with 2 sided assembly
+- bottom side buttons - will be fixed by 2 sided assembly
+- battery connector is again a custom PCB connected via hand soldered wires and connectors.
+If we get battery with standard connector, this too can be fixed by a bottom side soldered connector (another option would be to use cell phone batteries)
+- speaker - requires soldering of the wires, maybe for plarge production can use speaker that has spring contects to the pcb (but how would the sound box work?)
+- rumbler - can be had with connector in large quantities

 Extras:

-- [X] solderable display (on separate PCB)
-- [X] get ready for analog vcc being from an ldo
-- [x] 2C pull-ups
-- [X] SD card detection
-- [X] radio GPIOs
 - [X] use [this](https://cz.mouser.com/datasheet/2/1628/sj_43504_smt_tr-3510743.pdf) for the headphone jack
-- [ ] the slots don't work, update the pcb with holes
-- [ ] add top & bottom GND planes and connect the AGND and GND so that it can be cut on the bottom to leave only one

-Extra PCBs:

-- [ ] make the PCB larger to fit the entire case, but make sure no components, or useful stuff is above 10cm so that we can always skip it -- this means moving the rpi 1.5mm down(!)

-# problems

-- BMI160 has moved to standard parts, try alternatives, such as https://jlcpcb.com/partdetail/TdkInvensense-MPU6500/C50278
-- headphones don't show the slot on jlcpcb
-- check accel

-# Things to check on the prototype

-- can the radio extra GPIO be used for audio reset? (this saves one pin on RP2350)
-- this can then become SDcard detection
-- avrTX pin can be used as cartridge detect of needs be